Advice & Support with LGBTQ+ Breakups & Separation

-Supporting LGBT Relationships that may be - or are - coming to an end.
-Some relationship endings can be unforeseen, surprising and painful.
+When considering LGBTQ+ Relationships that may be - or are - coming to an end: what does a counsellor advise?
+Some relationship endings are unforeseen, surprising and painful, but some are mutually planned.
 Breakups and separations may be difficult for any relationship, and they may not simply be about two people walking away.
-Relationships can develop responsibilities and contracts that a separation must resolve.
-Relationship assets, children, pets, ties, who gets to take what, and what may remain a part of the partners' continuing responsibility.
-Counselling can assist a couple in making mutually necessary arrangements for their separation.Help with Separation…
+Counselling assists a couple in making mutually necessary arrangements for their separation.Help with Separation…

-One of the most common misconceptions about couple counselling is:-“…it’s meant to make couples stay together!”
+A common misconception about couple counselling is:-“…it’s designed to make couples stay together!”

 Nope!